stabilityprotocol/docs/docs/developers/tutorials/node_setup/ethers_setup_example.md

 ## 1. Introduction

-This guide will demonstrate the steps to install Ethers.js and configure the framework for interacting with the Stability blockchain.
+This guide will demonstrate the steps to install Ethers.js and configure the framework for interacting with the Stability Testnet.
 Ethers.js is a widely used library that enables developers to interact with the Ethereum blockchain and its ecosystem, including custom networks like Stability, in a simple and intuitive way using JavaScript.

 ### Prerequisites